13 Ways To Upgrade Your Garage

 Add a Sound System

-You may not realize it, but garages can have great acoustics.
-Many people use their garage as a workspace, and adding a high-quality sound system to the interior of your garage can make that workspace more enjoyable.
+Many people use their garage as a workspace, and adding a high-quality sound system to the interior can make that workspace more enjoyable.
 Additionally, you can add a sound system to the exterior of your garage.
 This lets you play music in your driveway or yard.

 Add a Back Garage Door

-If your home has the space, you may want to add another full-sized garage door to the back of your garage.
 Another garage door gives you the ability to park lawn equipment in the garage without having to move your cars.
-Additionally, having a garage door to the yard allows you to use your garage as an entertaining space.
+Additionally, having a garage door to the yard allows you to use it as an entertaining space.

 Add a Storage System